-Money Talks News analyzed data from the U.S. Census Bureau’s latest annual American Community Survey to determine the average retirement age in each state — or, more precisely, the age at which a majority of people in each state stop working.
+Money Talks News analyzed data from the U.S. Census Bureau’s latest American Community Survey to determine the average retirement age in each state — or, more precisely, the age at which a majority of people in each state stop working.

-The average retirement age nationally is 64, and the average retirement age by state is as low as 61, our analysis shows.
+The average retirement age nationally is 64, and the average retirement age by state is as low as 61, our analysis found.
 Only in a few states do a majority of residents work past age 65.